ryanlaux/home-assistant.io/source/getting-started/devices.markdown

 homeassistant:

   # Add this to your existing configuration
   # Only the `entity_id` is required.
-All other options are optional.
+Replace "some.entity_id" with a device (ex. "switch.bedroom") All other options are optional.
   customize:
     some.entity_id:
       hidden: true